-- A completed application. - Submission of all official academic transcripts from previously attended college(s)/university(ies). - A cumulative GPA of 3.0 or higher in graduate coursework. - Licensure as a registered professional nurse.
-The licensee cannot have any pending disciplinary action against their nursing license from any Board of Nursing.
+- A completed application. - Submission of all official academic transcripts from previously attended college(s)/university(ies). - A cumulative GPA of 3.0 or higher in graduate coursework.

+Licensure as a registered professional nurse.
+Submission of all professional nursing licenses.
+The licensee cannot have any current or pending disciplinary action against their nursing license from any Board of Nursing.
+Applicants who are licensed in a state outside of New Jersey will be evaluated on an individual basis.

-- Successful completion of an undergraduate or graduate level statistics course and a graduate level nursing research course. - Two professional letters of recommendation supporting the applicant's potential to succeed in a doctoral program. - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 550 on the paper-based TOEFL is required of graduates of non- English speaking countries. - Curriculum vitae. - A 2-3 page essay which includes professional goals that are congruent with doctoral study.
+- Successful completion of an undergraduate or graduate level statistics course and a graduate level nursing research course. - Two professional letters of recommendation supporting the applicant's potential to succeed in a doctoral program. - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 6.5 IELTS is required of graduates of nonEnglish-speaking countries. - Curriculum vitae. - A 2-3 page essay which includes professional goals that are congruent with doctoral study.
 Within the essay, the applicant should identify a clinical issue or problem that has potential for a DNP project related to an area of professional expertise or interest.
-The practice issue should address relevancy to the program of study and planned implementation to effect practice change at the organizational, system, local, regional or national level for improving patient and population health outcomes. - A notarized copy of the photo page of a government-issued identification such as passport or driver's license. - Personal interview. - Requirements specific to the program track.
+The practice issue should address relevancy to the program of study and planned implementation to effect practice change at the organizational, system, local, regional or national level for improving patient and population health outcomes.

+- A notarized copy of the photo page of a government-issued identification such as passport or driver's license. - Personal interview.

+Requirements specific to the program track.